• Skip to primary navigation

 2. Combine ingredients and blend.
 Add all of the sauce ingredients to a food processor and blend on high for 20 seconds.

-3. Simmer.
+3. Simmer the San Marzano tomato sauce.
 Pour the sauce into a saucepan on the stovetop and bring it to a low boil.
-Then cover and simmer it for 1-2 hours, for the best flavor.
-Stir in some chopped basil once it is done cooking.
+Then cover and simmer on medium-low heat for 15 minutes, for the best flavor.
+Stir in some chopped fresh basil once it is done cooking.

 4. Serve.
-You can enjoy this amazing tomato sauce over pasta, on pizza, or with meatballs.
+You can enjoy this amazing tomato sauce over your favorite pasta, on pizza, or with meatballs.

 Bowl of a food processor filled with san Marzano tomatoes, chopped onion, and herbs.